broadinstitute/ssGSEA2.0/Readme.md

-## Single-sample GSEA2.0
+## Single-sample GSEA 2.0
 The R-script ```1_run_ssGSEA.r``` provides a wrapper to the ssGSEA R-program which performs the actual single sample Gene Set Enrichment analysis (ssGSEA).

 ### Instructions

 ##### **Windows OS**
-To execute the script source it into a running R-session.
+To run the script source it into a running R-session.

 - RStudio: open the file and press 'Source' in the upper right part of the editor window
 - R-GUI: drag and drop this file into an R-GUI window

 Input files and databases can be specified via Windows file dialogs that will be automatically invoked.
-The first dialog lets you choose a folder containing input files in [GTC v1.2](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GCT:_Gene_Cluster_Text_file_format_.28.2A.gct.29) format.
-The script will loop over all gct files in this directory and run ssGSEA on each file separately.
-The second dialog window lets the user choose one or multiple gene set database such as [MSigDB](http://software.broadinstitute.org/gsea/msigdb/).
+The first dialog lets you choose a folder containing input files in [GCT v1.2](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GCT:_Gene_Cluster_Text_file_format_.28.2A.gct.29) or [GCT v1.3](https://clue.io/connectopedia/gct_format) format.
+The script loops over all GCT files in this directory and runs ssGSEA on each file separately.
+The second dialog window lets the user choose one or multiple gene set databases in [GMT](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) format such as [MSigDB](http://software.broadinstitute.org/gsea/msigdb/).
 A current version of MSigDB databases can be found in the 'db' subfolder.

 ##### **iOS/MAC**
 In order to invoke file dialogs as decribed above, the [XQuartz](https://www.xquartz.org) X Window System is required.
 Once installed ```1_run_ssGSEA.r``` can be sourced into an R session.

 ##### **GSEA parameters**

 Other paramaters for ssGSEA can be altered inside the parameters section in ```1_run_ssGSEA.r```.
-The default parameters have been choosen carfully and should provide reliable results for most use-case scenerios.
+The default parameters have been choosen carefully and should provide reliable results for most use-case scenerios.

 ### Gene Set Enrichment Analysis
 For information about the method please visit http://software.broadinstitute.org/gsea/.